 A Managed Service Provider (MSP) purchases licenses on behalf of an end user.
 The MSP will be the owner and manager of the licenses but their customer, the end user, is the one using the licenses.
 This creates specific needs in GitLab Salesforce opportunities to ensure proper reporting and compensation.
 Please note that the steps for an MSP opportunity differ from the steps for a resale opportunity.

-To process a Partner Sourced Deal Registration for an MSP opportunity, Channel Account Manager should follow the steps below:
+Follow the steps below to process a Partner Sourced Deal Registration for an MSP opportunity:

 Account Name